dscho/pagefind-xkcd-demo/content/comics/2010-10-15-tech-support.md

 Cueball (on the phone): Thank you *so much.*

-[Zoom in on the engineers torso.
+[Zoom in on the engineer's head and torso.
 The back of the chair and the top of her laptop just inside the panel.]

 Engineer: No problem.
 Hey, in the future, if you're on any tech support call, you can say the code word "shibboleet" at any point and you'll be automatically transferred to someone who knows a minimum of two programming languages.